Electric Last Mile Solutions Deadline Alert

 Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $200,000 In ELMS To Contact Him Directly to Discuss Their Options

-New York, New York--(Newsfile Corp. - February 16, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") ELMS ELMSW FIII FIIIU FIIIW and reminds investors of the April 4, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+Vancouver, British Columbia--(Newsfile Corp. - February 24, 2022) - Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") ELMS ELMSW (NASDAQ: FIII) (NASDAQ: FIIIU) (NASDAQ: FIIIW) and reminds investors of the April 4, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $200,000 investing in ELMS stock or options between March 31, 2021 and February 1, 2022 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/ELMS.